-Humans focus a lot on electrical energy because we require it so frequently in our everyday lives.
+Humans focus a lot on electrical energy because we frequently require it in our everyday lives.
 In Australia, we make most of our electrical energy from coal.
 There are many problems associated with the generation of electricity in a coal power plant.

-One problem is that when coal is combusted it produces a large amount of the greenhouse gas carbon dioxide.
+One problem is that when coal is combusted, it produces a large amount of the greenhouse gas carbon dioxide.

-Another problem is that coal power plants are not very energy efficient and on average only 30 - 40% of the chemical energy in coal is converted to useful energy - the rest is lost as heat in the conversion process.
+Another problem is that coal power plants are not very energy efficient, and on average, only 30 - 40% of the chemical energy in coal is converted to useful energy - the rest is lost as heat in the conversion process.
 Coal is also a fossil fuel, meaning that it is formed from 'dead things' over millions and millions of years.
 It is non-renewable, meaning that we will eventually run out!

 Renewable energy is derived from sources that can be replenished within the time of human civilisation.
-Some of these sources include: solar, wind, hydro-electric, geothermal and biogas.
-A combination of these sources needs to be part of our energy plan to ensure a sustainable future.
+These sources include solar, wind, hydroelectric, geothermal and biogas.
+Combining these sources must be part of our energy plan to ensure a sustainable future.